Chicken and apple meatballs

 This recipe for chicken and apple meatballs brings together two of my favorite dinner ideas – 1) meatballs and 2) fruit for dinner.

 Why meatballs?
 Aside from a little chopping, meatballs are extremely easy to make, come together in about 30 minutes, and have infinite variety beyond spaghetti and meatballs.

 Fruit for dinner?
 Absolutely.
-Just like my lamb meatballs with raisins and pine nuts.
+Just like my lamb meatballs with raisins and pine nuts or pork tenderloin with bourbon apples.
 There are some classic meat-fruit pairings, like pork chops and applesauce (cue Peter Brady) or turkey and cranberries.
 What better than to bring in a bit of natural sweetness.